sttp/Specification/Sections/Commands.md

 When data channel functions are operating over a lossy communications protocol, e.g., UDP, and command channel functions are operating over a reliable communications protocol, e.g., TCP, then command channel activity may remain quiet for some time.
 To make sure the connection for the command channel is still established the `NoOp` command allows a periodic test of connectivity.

-The `NoOp` function is always sent with an empty payload.
+The `NoOp` command is always sent with an empty payload.
 The command is designed to be sent over the command channel on a configurable schedule.
 For implementations of STTP, when the command is sent any exceptions are monitored such that if there are any then the command channel connection can be reestablished.